Set Students Up for Success with Fall Exam Registration

 - Teachers explore unit guides and course and exam changes Teacher Teacher

 Teachers should explore information about the new resources, key dates, and any course and exam changes.
-New course and exam descriptions (CEDs) with unit guides and interactive tutorials will be added to AP Central in May.
-Teachers can preorder a free print copy of the CEDs.
+Course and exam descriptions (CEDs) with unit guides and interactive tutorials are available on their AP Central course pages.

 - Teachers may need to submit an AP Course Audit form Teacher Teacher